gamag/ka_GE.spell/README.md

 To build the dictionary, run `make all`

-To build the packages, run `make bundle` later.
+To build the packages for firefox and OpenOffice, run `make bundle` later.

 ### Updating Bumbeishvilis word list ###